- Birth Date: December 22, 1990

 Biography

-Newgarden began his racing career when he was 13 years-old at New Castle (Ind.)
-Motorsports Park, where he won numerous karting titles between 2006-2008.
-After racing in Europe for a few years, he returned to the United States in 2011 and captured the Indy Lights championship for Sam Schmidt Motorsports, as he posted five wins and 10 podium finishes in 14 starts.
-The performance earned Newgarden an opportunity at Sarah Fisher Hartman Racing for the 2012 INDYCAR SERIES season.
+Newgarden began his racing career when he was 13 years old as he won numerous karting titles between 2006-2008 at New Castle (Ind.)
+Motorsports Park.
+After racing in Europe for a few years, he returned to the United States in 2011 and captured the Indy Lights series championship as he posted five wins and 10 podium finishes in 14 starts.
+The performance opened the door for Newgarden as he began competing in the NTT INDYCAR SERIES in 2012.

 Newgarden Key Accomplishments